gtod/postgres-json/doc/user-guide.md

 * [`jbuild`](api.md#jbuild) returns a JSON object built out of JSON pieces on the database side.
 * [`to-jsonb`](api.md#to-jsonb) casts an S-SQL form to Postgres type `jsonb`.

-You can use the full model name such as `'cat` with these j macros but if in your `:from` or `:join` clause you have used an `:as` assignment then you can also use the assigned symbol.
-The quote on `'cat` or `'c` is optional when using any of these j macros.
+You can use the full model name such as `'cat` with these macros (the quote is optional) but if in your `:from` or `:join` clause you use an `:as` assignment then you can also use the assigned symbol.

 **Because they are all macros you can simply macroexpand them to see what S-SQL they turn into**.
-This may be the fastest way to learn.
 Do not evaluate them, they are not Common Lisp.

 ```common-lisp
 ; sugar              ; S-SQL